RomanLezhaiko/token_batch_collection/README.md

 In folder wallets/your_folder_name create json file with data like in wallets_example.json If you need change AMOUNT_ON_BALANCE in Dockerfile.
-In docker-compose.yml change WALLETS_FILE_PATH on wallets/your_folder_name, change NODERPC for blockchain that you are use and change MAIN_WALLET that will collect tokens from all wallets.
+In docker-compose.yml change WALLETS_FILE_PATH on wallets/your_folder_name, change NODERPC for blockchain that you are use, change NATIVE_TOKEN for blockchain you are use and change MAIN_WALLET that will collect tokens from all wallets.
 Save all files.

 In your command line: